Charlotte366/SemesterProject-2/README.md

 ![image](https://user-images.githubusercontent.com/52622303/164316813-4b12d99f-aeb7-4069-85cf-e72b3a50ac99.png)

-A simple overview of the use/purpose of the project.

 ## Description

  In our second semester assignment we were to create an e-commerce website that had both customer-facing and admin sections for a shoe store in Bergen called "Bryggen Shoes" The website should be responsive on all devices, both customer and admin sections.
-We got a STRAPI API supplied by Noroff that we had to continye working on.
+We got a STRAPI API supplied by Noroff that we had to continue working on.

  The website customer section consist of :
  - Home page